pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

 individual workload is placed in a sub-folder of the main repository.

 You can find an example of this in [../application-accelerator/about-application-accelerator.md][Application Accelerator].
-The relevant Accelerator is called *Spring Smtp Gateway* and its source-code can be obtained either an am Accelerator or [directly from github](https://github.com/vmware-tanzu/application-accelerator-samples/tree/tap-1.3.x/spring-smtp-gateway).
+The relevant Accelerator is called *Spring Smtp Gateway* and its source-code can be obtained either as an Accelerator or [directly from github](https://github.com/vmware-tanzu/application-accelerator-samples/tree/tap-1.3.x/spring-smtp-gateway).

 This project exemplifies a typical layout: